Simhyeon/gdmarp/README.md

 ### Caution

+**Big update is planned for 0.2 version which modifies working project structure, new program execution wrapper, new render forms and so on and so forth.**

 This script is very early in stage which means many breaking changes occur.

-I'm currently dogfooding this script to create game design documents.

-Big update is planned for 0.2 version which modifies working project structure, new program execution wrapper, new render forms and so on and so forth.

 ### Dependencies